tommaitland/restrict-page-parents/readme.txt

 = Do you provide support? =

-Send me an email with any questions, or post in the plugin forum and I'll try and get back to you, but can't promise anything.
+Send me an email with any questions, or post in the plugin forum and I'll do my best to get back to you.

 == Screenshots ==